-

 Global Compliance Program

-Fujitsu has developed the Fujitsu Global Compliance Program (GCP) to implement and disseminate the Fujitsu Way Code of Conduct and the GBS, and is working to maintain and improve the Fujitsu Group’s global legal compliance structure.
-The GCP organizes our various compliance-related activities into five pillars in a systematic manner.
-The GCP promotes external understanding of Fujitsu’s compliance structure and its compliance activities, in addition to clarifying what items Fujitsu needs to address on a continual basis.
-Based on this GCP, we implement various policies and initiatives in each region, taking into account factors such as each country/region’s the legal systems and government institutions guidelines.
+Fujitsu has developed the Fujitsu Global Compliance Programdisseminate the Fujitsu Way Code of Conduct and the GBS, and is working to maintain and improve the Fujitsu Group’s global legal compliance structure.
+The Global Compliance Program organizes our various compliance-related activities into five pillars in a systematic manner.
+The Global Compliance Program promotes external understanding of Fujitsu’s compliance structure and its compliance activities, in addition to clarifying what items Fujitsu needs to address on a continual basis.
+Based on this Global Compliance Program, we implement various policies and initiatives in each region, taking into account factors such as each country/region’s legal systems and government institutions guidelines.

-When implementing the GCP, we establish internal Group rules and assign a compliance officer in each region to be responsible for compliance activities and ensure the structure’s implementation.
+When implementing the Global Compliance Program, we establish internal Group rules and assign a compliance officer in each region to be responsible for compliance activities and ensure the structure’s implementation.
 We also continuously provide employees with various forms of training, with the goal of embedding the Fujitsu Way Code of Conduct and the GBS.
 In addition, we have established an internal whistleblower system in the event of compliance issues, and employees are required to immediately report compliance violations to the Risk Management & Compliance Division if they are discovered.
-We periodically verify the effectiveness of the GCP through measures such as risk assessment, audit, and reviews by external specialists, and continuously work towards improving the GCP.
+We periodically verify the effectiveness of the Global Compliance Program through measures such as risk assessment, audit, and reviews by external specialists, and continuously work towards improving the Global Compliance Program.

 1. Establishing Policies and Procedures